philzook58/egglog0/README.md

 - Term and GroundTerm are copies of egg::Pattern and egg::RecExpr of symbollang.
 Should I just get rid of them?
 - Infix operators.
 - Egg Analyses.
 In my application domains, I haven't felt much use of these.
 Constant folding is nice.
 Neutral terms.
 I don't know how to even syntactically express these well in datalog.
 Relations have union as join.
 Can consider other joins.
+- https://github.com/egraphs-good/egg/issues/84 What about taking in s-expressions/json and outputting them?
+Taking in commands from stdin

+- Dealing with multi patterns.
+- It feels conveient to have to have queries inserted in the atabase.